xihaoCCC/EDA_Data_Science_Job_Market/README.md

 # **Data Science Job Market EDA and Analysis**
+Please refer to the PDF file for the analysis results

 ## **Overview**
 The Data Science domain has witnessed significant growth in the last decade, influencing sectors like tech, finance, healthcare, and retail.
 Today, Data Professionals, adept at transforming raw data into meaningful insights, are highly sought after worldwide.